Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions: Self-Similarity of KD Distributions

 \begin{widetext}

 \end{widetext}

-Which for odd $d$ are \textit{precisely} the definition of the discrete Wigner distribution \cite{Gross_2006, zurel2024}, i.e. expectation values of $| \psi \rangle$ with respect to the \textit{phase point operators} $A^{\mathbf{p, q}}$ (defined implicitly in the last line of \eqref{eq:kdtowigner}).
-Performing the inverse of the above procedure similarly allows one to start with a Wigner distribution and obtain the KD distribution on qudits related by $V = QFT_d^{\otimes n}$.
-Thus, the two representations of quantum states are related by a sequence of relatively simple matrix operations -- we have demonstrated a method for moving between one and the other without needing to reconstruct their underlying density matrix $|\psi \rangle \langle \psi |$.
-Given the existence of fast $\mathcal{O}(\text{poly}(n, \log n))$ algorithms for computing DFTs, we hope that this proves helpful to researchers studying quasiprobability distributions in discrete state spaces.
-We also note that none of the steps taken have relied on the purity of $| \psi \rangle \langle \psi |$, and so the above equally applies to distributions for mixed states $\rho$.
+which for odd $d$ are precisely the elements of the discrete Wigner distribution \cite{Gross_2006, zurel2024}, i.e. expectation values of $| \psi \rangle$ with respect to the phase point operators $A^{\mathbf{p, q}}$ (defined implicitly in the last line of \eqref{eq:kdtowigner}).
+Performing the inverse of the above similarly allows one to start with a Wigner distribution and obtain the KD distribution for $V = \mathrm{DFT}_d^{\otimes n}$.
+Thus, the two representations of quantum states are related by an invertible sequence of DFTs and diagonal phase multiplications.
+This was previously shown for the continuous case in \cite{OCONNELL19859, OConnell1986}.